 Very soon, a lot of people became concerned about another home that might be needed.
 Guy Gibson's dog had lain in its grave just outside number two hangar at Scampton for 52 years.
 A lot of people thought that, if the base were to be sold off or abandoned, the dog should be exhumed and moved somewhere safe.
-"Grave doubts over dog's final resting place" was just one of the newspaper punning headlines that appeared in the spring of 1995.
+"Grave doubts over dog's final resting place" was just one of the newspaper punning headlines that appeared.
+Others made punning references to the dog’s colour.
 There was a flood of letters to newspapers, Scampton and the MoD offering suggestions about what to do.
 Most of the letters arrived on the Station Commander's desk and he, Group Captain Chris Burwell, promptly sent them on to me for action.